PrioritySoftware/PrioritySoftware.github.io/_sdk/Loading-from-Load-Table.md

 ## Introduction

-When using a load table to import or export data in a [form load](Form_Loads "wikilink"), it is recommended that the following steps be taken:
+When using a load table to import or export data in a [form load](Form-Loads ), it is recommended that the following steps be taken:

 1. Determine which form columns need to be loaded and into which forms.